hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 $ bowtie2-build <path_to_reference_genome.fa> <prefix_to_name_indexes>
 ```

-**We will not be creating a genome index.**

-The O2 cluster has a designated directory (`/n/groups/shared_databases/`) with shared databases for human and other commonly used model organisms that all users can readily access.
+**We will not be creating a genome index.** Genome indices tend to be very large files, which would take up a lot of storage in our O2 space.
+Instead of generating our own index, the O2 cluster has a designated directory (`/n/groups/shared_databases/`) with shared databases for human and other commonly used model organisms that all users can readily access.
 These files contain, but are not limited to, genome indices for various tools, reference sequences, tool-specific data, and data from public databases, such as NCBI and PDB.
 Therefore, when using a tool that requires a reference file, it is worth taking a quick look at this directory and checking whether your desired reference is already deposited here.

 ```bash
 $ ls -l /n/groups/shared_databases/
 ```
-> *NOTE:* Disadvantages of using the shared databases include not knowing exactly what is the reference version (i.e. release) or the exact parameters used to generate it.
-When using shared databases, it is important that it is clear how the reference was generated and its version.
+> *NOTE:* Disadvantages of using the shared databases include not knowing exactly what is the reference version (i.e. release) or the exact parameters used to generate it. **When using shared databases, it is important that it is clear how the reference was generated and its version.**

 For our dataset, we will need the `mm10` build of the reference genome.
-You can find those indices at `/n/groups/shared_databases/bowtie2_indexes/mm10`. **Rather than copying the files over, we will just point to the directory when necessary** so we will directly refer to it.
+You can find those indices at `/n/groups/shared_databases/bowtie2_indexes/mm10`. **Rather than copying the files over, we will just point to the directory when necessary** using its full path.

 ### Bowtie2: Alignment